 To start, you have to determine how much income you will need in retirement.
 One way to is to prepare a retirement budget.
-You could simply take your current budget and adjust it based on what you think will change.
+You could take your current budget and adjust it based on what you think will change.
 Some expenses will decrease in retirement, especially those related to your working life.
 Once you are eligible for Medicare, your health insurance costs may change.
 But others, especially in some discretionary areas and also healthcare, will probably increase.

 Another way to do this is to use a percentage of your pre-retirement income.
 Many professionals estimate that you will need 80 percent of your pre-retirement income in retirement.
-The JPM Retirement Guide I have been referencing suggests that you will need at least 70 precent.
+The JPM Retirement Guide I have been referencing suggests that you will need at least 70 percent.
 Others propose a higher number (even greater than 100 percent), but almost nobody says you can get by on much less than 70 to 80 percent without making drastic changes.
-That doesn’t mean it’s not possible; it just means that most financial professionals don’t think it’s very easy.
+That doesn't mean it's not possible; it just means that most financial professionals don't think it's straightforward.

-Of course, your actual income needs may be different, depending on your lifestyle, debt, medical expenses, etc. If you are extremely frugal in retirement you may get by with less – say, 50 to 60 percent – but it could be challenging.
+Of course, your actual income needs may be different, depending on your lifestyle, debt, medical expenses, etc. If you are extremely frugal in retirement, you may get by with less – say, 50 to 60 percent – but it could be challenging.

-Finally, it is important to identify the portion of income that you need to have from your savings to be able to meet your expenses.
+Finally, it is important to identify the portion of income that you need to have from your savings to meet your expenses.
 A simple way to do that is to add up all your non-savings income sources and subtract that amount from your expenses.
 For example, if you need $60,000 (70% of $85,000) per year of income and will have combined Social Security of $32,000 and no other sources of guaranteed income, you will need to generate $28,000 of income per year from personal savings.

 Once you determine how much income you need from savings, you will need to decide on a plan for converting your savings into regular income.
-Income planning is one of the more complex (and highly debated) areas of retirement planning, but I will try to simplify it as much as possible.
+Income planning is one of the more complex (and highly debated) areas of retirement planning, but I will simplify it as much as possible.
 It is also one of the bigger challenges as you want to generate enough income to meet your expenses for life.